What is the adult day health center's responsibility in developing the client's negotiated care plan?

-(3) Within ten paid days of service, the day health center must determine whether it can meet the client's needs, how those needs will be met, and whether to accept the client to the program.
+(4) Within ten paid days of service, the day health center must determine if it can meet the client's needs, whether to accept the client to the program, and how those needs will be met.
+The center must document in the client's file the date of acceptance into their program.
 The center must not accept a client whose needs the center cannot meet.
 The center will be reimbursed under WAC 388-71-0724

-for any service days provided from the start of the evaluation if the case manager has authorized services.
-The evaluation includes acceptance of the client to the center or reason(s) why not accepted, the development of the initial assessment, and the preliminary negotiated plan of care.
+for any service days provided from the start of the intake evaluation if the case manager has authorized services.
+The written intake evaluation includes acceptance of the client to the center or reason(s) why not accepted, the development of the evaluation, and the preliminary service plan.

-(4) Upon approval by the case manager of the adult day health preliminary or negotiated care plan, the day health center multidisciplinary team must obtain and provide to the case manager any required practitioner's orders for skilled nursing and rehabilitative therapy along with a copy of the negotiated plan of care, according to department documentation requirements.
+(7) Upon approval by the case manager of the adult day health preliminary service plan, the day health center multidisciplinary team must obtain and provide to the case manager any required practitioner's orders for skilled nursing and rehabilitative therapy along with a copy of the preliminary service plan, according to department documentation requirements.
 Orders must indicate how often the client is to be seen by the authorized practitioner.
 The case manager or nursing services staff may follow up with the practitioner or other pertinent collateral contacts concerning the client's need for skilled services.
 Services may not be authorized for payment without current practitioner orders and the client's consent to follow up with the practitioner.

-(5) Within thirty days of the client's acceptance into the program, the day health multidisciplinary team must work with the client to develop a negotiated care plan signed by the client or the client's representative and the day health center.
+(8) Within thirty calendar days of the client's acceptance into the program, the day health multidisciplinary team must work with the client and/or their representative to develop a negotiated care plan signed by the client or the client's representative and the day health center.
 The negotiated care plan can be developed initally [initially] in lieu of developing a preliminary service plan.
 The care plan must:

 (a) Be consistent with the department-authorized service plan and include all day health services authorized in the service plan;

 (b) Include an authorized practitioner's order(s) for skilled nursing and/or skilled rehabilitative therapy according to applicable state practice laws for licensed nurses or therapists.
 These authorizing practitioner orders must be reviewed, updated or revised when a significant change occurs or at least annually, or sooner if required by the prescriber;